Originally Posted: January 2022

 - B. Complete the loop on days when the ski area is closed.
 In recent years, the ski area has been open on Saturdays, Sundays, and holidays, as well as some Fridays and some holiday weeks.
 Frankly, the schedule has seemed erratic, but there have been plenty of midweek skiing possibilities.

 - C. Take a detour that bypasses the private part of the groomed road by using the Palouse To Cascades Trail (formerly called the John Wayne Trail).
-This bypass involves the hassle of a short boot descent through moderately steep forest, as well as a ½-mile walk on paved roads, but it does not add much total distance.
+This bypass involves the hassle of a short boot descent through moderately steep forest, a 1-mile ski to the Hyak Sno-Park, and a ½-mile walk on paved roads back to your starting point.
+However, it does not add much total distance.

 Parking Comments